• Double-bridge static cone penetrometer

 1. Single Bridge 2.
 Double Bridge

-3. Cross Plate
+3. Cross plate

-Please select the menu number.
+Please press the menu number.

-Chapter Four: Data Deletion
+Chapter 4: Data Deletion

-Data Deletion
+Data deletion

 A. Delete all measurement data